-- Secure logic encryption (versions: output corruption based, interference based, SARLock): Additional logic elements (digital lock) are added to the design.
+- Secure logic locking (versions: output corruption based, interference based, SARLock): Additional logic elements (digital lock) are added to the design.
 Only when the correct secret key is loaded on-chip, these logic elements ensure correction operations on-chip.
-Otherwise, they break the functionality of the chip. <1 issued and 2 pending patents>
+Otherwise, they break the functionality of the chip.

 - Design-for-Secure-Testability: Scan architecture is minimally tweaked to ensure that information that can be used to infer the secret key will not leak.

 - Dynamic Power Analysis (DPA) resilient cipher design